1. Overview

 }

-In this example, we're submitting a Callable task instead of a Runnable.
+In this example, we're calling submit() instead of execute().
 When we run the code, it doesn't print the exception stack trace:

 I will throw RuntimeException now.